 - Keep connected by staying in touch with family members and friends via telephone or email.

-- Staying connected online has never been more important, now that many of us are physically isolated from family members, friends, colleagues and support networks. eSafety is adding new content every day to help you stay safe online.
+- Staying connected online has never been more important, now that many of us are physically isolated from family members, friends, colleagues and support networks. eSafety (external website) is adding new content every day to help you stay safe online.

 - Exercise regularly to maintain physical and mental wellbeing

 - Establishing daily routines is important.
 Learning activities provided by the school will help you to maintain a learning routine.

 - Ensure access to healthy meals and snacks and try to maintain a regular bedtime.

 - Seek professional help if needed.
 It is normal for children and young people to show signs of distress during this period of time.
 However, behaviour that is extreme or prevents them from performing everyday tasks may be a sign that they need professional help.

 To look after your child or young person you also need to look after yourself.
 If you need help looking after your own wellbeing the following organisations have useful information:

 - Lifeline – Mental health and wellbeing during the COVID-19 outbreak (external website)